Post Summary: The Best Instagram Spots In NYC, and Juicy NYC Photography Tips

-NYC Photographer’s Tip: This bridge is extremely busy at pretty much all hours of the day.
+NYC Photography Tip: This bridge is extremely busy at pretty much all hours of the day, given it’s one of the most picturesque spots in NYC.
 It is said that 4,000 pedestrians cross this New York landmark every single day!

 Come 30 minutes before sunrise to get the city lights still twinkling at dawn and fewer crowds.
 Just make sure to watch out for bikers, commuters, and runners on the bridge in the early hours.